electricimp/LIS3DH/README.md

 ```

 ### configureDataReadyInterrupt(*state*)

-Enables (*state* is `true`) or disables (*state* is `false`) Data Ready interrupts on the INT1 line.
-The data-ready signal rises to 1 when a new set of acceleration data has been generated
-and it is available for reading.The interrupt is reset when the higher part of the data of all the
-enabled channels has been read.
+Enables (*state* is `true`) or disables (*state* is `false`) data-ready interrupts on the INT1 line.
+The data-ready signal rises to 1 when a new set of acceleration data has been generated and it is available for reading.
+The interrupt is reset when the higher part of the data of all the enabled channels has been read.

 ```squirrel
 accel.setDataRate(1); // 1 Hz